 Fresh and bold design

-The new Toyota Hilux range offers a myriad of new styling cues that was developed to enhance the vehicle’s modern design, emphasise its tough underpinnings and keep the vehicle truly appealing.
+The Toyota Hilux range offers a modern design, emphasising its tough underpinnings that keep the vehicle truly appealing.

-The new grille features a new trapezoidal design with wide horizontal slats.
-On the upper level the new grille is flanked by new headlights, which features clear in-light definition between the different light sections and a slight protrusion that places emphasis on the vehicle’s strong shoulder lines.
+The grille features a trapezoidal design with wide horizontal slats.
+On the upper level the grille is flanked by headlights, which features clear in-light definition between the different light sections and a slight protrusion that places emphasis on the vehicle’s strong shoulder lines.

-Below the grille the new bumper mirrors the shape of the grille.
-It is in turn flanked by new fog lights, with chromed bezels on top spec versions.
-The bumper itself has been redesigned to further strengthen the powerful look.
+Below the grille the bumper mirrors the shape of the grille.
+It is in turn flanked by fog lights, with chromed bezels on top spec versions.
+The bumper itself is designed to further strengthen the powerful look.

-Viewed from the side the new Hilux has several new design features.
-This includes new overfenders on the Raider versions that give it a wider stance and that tie in with the rear flowing character line.
-Raider and SRX versions further boasts new side mirrors with integrated side turn indicators and the whole range offers new wheel designs for the steel wheel caps and alloy wheels on higher specification models offer alloy wheels as standard.
+Viewed from the side the Hilux overfenders on the Raider versions that give it a wider stance and that tie in with the rear flowing character line.
+Raider and SRX versions further boasts side mirrors with integrated side turn indicators and the higher specification models offer alloy wheels as standard.

-At the back of the Hilux the new rear light design will immediately catch the eye.
-The lights were penned to fit with the design brief and as such it is bolder, with clear squared off distinctions between the different rear lights.
-The indicators and reverse lights now feature clear light coverings.
+At the back of the Hilux the rear light design will immediately catch the eye.
+The lights were penned to fit with the design brief and as such they are bold, with clear squared off distinctions between the different rear lights.
+The indicators and reverse lights feature clear light coverings.

 All SRX and Raider models further feature a clear centrally mounted stop light on the rear tailgate.

 Step inside the Hilux and the first prominent feature is the sqaured off instrument cluster.
-The instrument cluster features new analogue instrumentation and gloss black detailing on Base models and new Optitron instrumentation with graduated amber lighting, chrome highlights and finer detailing on high spec versions.
+The instrument cluster features analogue instrumentation and gloss black detailing on Base models and Optitron instrumentation with graduated amber lighting, chrome highlights and finer detailing on high spec versions.

-The new instrument cluster shares the cabin’s higher grade materials with a whole new centre console.
-The console was also designed with the overall bold design theme in mind and is wider than the unit on previous models – complete with new air vents and silver detailing on higher spec versions and new ventilation controls on entry level versions.
-The design is specifically fitting when viewed with the Raider models’ display audio system fitted.
+The instrument cluster shares the cabin’s high grade materials with the centre console.
+The console was also designed with the overall bold design theme in mind and is wider than the unit on previous models.

-The silver detailing on the centre console is repeated on the new steering wheel on Raider models.
-The new four spoke steering wheel with high volume foam padding offers silver detailing and new remote controls for the audio and Bluetooth systems.
+The silver detailing on the centre console is repeated on the steering wheel on Raider models.
+The four spoke steering wheel with high volume foam padding offers silver detailing and remote controls for the audio and Bluetooth systems.

-Overhead the designers have fitted a new centre console design with new convenience lights, overhead storage compartment and microphone and speaker system for the hands free mobile phone system.
+Overhead the designers have fitted a centre console with convenience lights, overhead storage compartment and microphone and speaker system for the hands free mobile phone system.

-The comprehensive redesign heralds the introduction of several specification advances on all models.
-Base and Base S models now feature body coloured front bumper and painted grille.
+Base and Base S models feature body coloured front bumper and painted grille.

 The SRX specification level is trumped by the Raider grade.
-Single cab Raider models now feature the high mounted stop lamp on the rear tailgate and the new instrumentation with Multi-Information Display and steering controls.
+Single cab Raider models feature the high mounted stop lamp on the rear tailgate and instrumentation with Multi-Information Display and steering controls.

-Xtra Cab Raider models further boasts an increased wheel size to 17 inches, the inclusion of Toyota’s new Display Audio system with USB and iPod connection, a lockable tailgate and a short pole antenna.
+Xtra Cab Raider models further boasts a wheel size of 17 inches, the inclusion of Toyota’s Display Audio system with USB and iPod connection, a lockable tailgate and a short pole antenna.

 Move to the flagship Double Cab Raider models and the driver will find a height adjustable driver seat and automatic headlights.
-The 3.0 D-4D and 4.0 V6 models also features the inclusion of vehicle stability control (VSC) to compliment the Brake Assist and Electronic Brake Force Distribution (EBD) systems.
+The 3.0 D-4D and 4.0 V6 models also features vehicle stability control (VSC) to compliment the Brake Assist and Electronic Brake Force Distribution (EBD) systems.

 Widest possible engine range